mona-mp/vod-cli/README.md

 # vod-CLI

-This project is a CLI for managing arvan vod Service.
+This project is a CLI for managing  vod Service.
 The command vod-cli can get video detail or update video detail.

 ## How its created?